Junior Academy of Science

 - Science challenge contests

-- Junior Academy of Science members serve on the Teen Science Cafe Youth Leadership Team.
+- Junior Academy of Science members serve on the STEM TEENS Youth Leadership Team.

 Generous support for the Academy’s array of STEM Teens programming is provided in part by The Boeing Company, Employees Community Fund of Boeing St. Louis, and the Mary Ranken Jordan and Ettie A. Jordan Charitable Foundation.